KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/nspv.md

 Sidd: There was a mention below of a "doc", but I am assuming that the doc in question is this document, and that the following example is a good template to use?

+gcharang: yes, the doc mentioned is the current document and the parameters' order should be as listed for each method; the example is good
 -->

 When using this format for any RPC that requires parameters (also called "arguments"), provide the parameters in the order they are given in this documentation.